cirex-web/cirex-web/README.md

 # Hey!
 I'm Eric Xu
-I'm a frontend/backend dev (one may even say fullstack at this point...) who did CP (no, not _that_ one) back in the day.
+I'm a frontend/backend dev (one may even say fullstack at this point...) who did comp. programming back in the day.

+I want to make art, but I can't draw.
+I guess UI design is the closest approximation to that.

 I don't use Copilot or Cursor - we really shouldn't be abstracting away the entire coding, debugging, hand-banging, deep-thinking process that makes programming programming.
 And hey, if AGI really comes, uhhhhhhhhhh well uhm uh...